Germany begins new parliamentary era | DW | 26.10.2021

 Some 27 new seats had to be fitted into the chamber in the month since the election, with a total of 736 parliamentarians — a new high — now to be accommodated.

-The parliament has also become more diverse.
-Some 35% of the parliamentarians are female, the highest proportion in decades, and 11% are of immigrant background, the highest proportion ever, but still lower than the nearly 27% in the German population.
+The parliament has also become younger more diverse.
+With an average age of 47.5, this is the youngest Bundestag in decades,and some 35% of the parliamentarians are female, the highest proportion since 2013.
+Around 11% are of immigrant background, the highest proportion ever, but still lower than the nearly 27% in the German population.

 Tuesday's five-hour agenda included electing the new Bundestag president, who will then lead the remainder of the sitting along with deputy presidents.
 Here, the likely winner was the well-regarded Social Democrat nominee, Bärbel Bas, a health policy specialist.